Farsightedness Treatment from Our KS or MO Optometrists

 While symptoms vary among our patients, these are the most common:

-- Blurred images, particularly with close objects
+- Blurry images, especially with objects that are close

-Farsightedness Treatment Options
+Hyperopia Treatment Options